Wade7wastaken/MupenLuaDoc/export/doc.md

 # joypad.set

 Sets the current joypad to `inputs`.
-If you do not specify one or more inputs, they will be set to `false` for buttons or `0` for stick coordinates
+If you do not specify one or more inputs, they will be set to `false` for buttons or `0` for stick coordinates.

 ```lua
 port: